3scale/docker-openresty/README.md

 * Fetch the latest master
 * Fork a new branch from master
 * Make your changes and commit them
+* Notice that the system-ssl.patch file depends on the version of openresty that you are using.
+If you update openresty, you might need to change that too.
 * Push the branch to github
 * A webhook will trigger a build of that new branch in quay.io .
 * Visit quay.io to see if it has built correctly.